-VHA collects SHEP survey data from Patient-Centered Medical Home, Specialty Care, and Inpatient Surveys.
+VHA collects SHEP survey data from Patient-Centered Medical Home, Specialty Care, and Inpatient Survey.
 From these, the OIG selected four survey items that reflect patient attitudes towards Facility leaders (see Table 3).
-For this Facility, all four patient survey results reflected lower care ratings compared to the VHA average.
-Opportunities appear to exist to improve patient experiences with leadership and care provided; however, Facility leaders appeared to be actively engaged with patients through Town Hall meetings and WECARE Rounds14 where patients are asked for their input.
+For this Facility, all four patient survey results reflected higher care ratings than the VHA average.
+Patients appear generally satisfied with the leadership and care provided.
+Facility leaders appeared to be actively engaged with patients and had implemented processes and plans to maintain and improve patient experiences.